openstack-archive/release-tools/README.rst

 When a release request is ready to be approved, follow these steps:

-1. If the release includes any completed blueprints, go to launchpad and create a ``next-$SERIES`` milestone as part of the ``$SERIES`` release.
+1. LIAISON: If the release includes any completed blueprints, go to launchpad and create a ``next-$SERIES`` milestone as part of the ``$SERIES`` release.
 Set the targets for the blueprints to ``next-$SERIES`` and mark them as implemented.
 If there are no blueprints, this step can be skipped.

-2. If this is a stable release and there are bugs to be reported as fixed, create a ``next-$SERIES`` milestone as part of the ``$SERIES`` release and target the bugs to the milestone.
+2. LIAISON: If this is a stable release and there are bugs to be reported as fixed, create a ``next-$SERIES`` milestone as part of the ``$SERIES`` release and target the bugs to the milestone.
 Set their status to ``Fix Committed``.
 If the release is from the ``master`` branch, this step can be skipped.

-3. The release team member taking responsibility for the release should approve the change in ``openstack/releases``.
+3. RELEASE TEAM: The release team member taking responsibility for the release should approve the change in ``openstack/releases``.
 Release requests should not be approved until we are actually ready to cut the release.

-4. After the release request merges, check out or update a local copy of ``openstack/releases`` to get the new version of the deliverable file.
+4. RELEASE TEAM: After the release request merges, check out or update a local copy of ``openstack/releases`` to get the new version of the deliverable file.

-5. In a local copy of this ``openstack-infra/release-tools`` repository, run ``release_from_yaml.py``, giving the path to the deliverable file and the version from that file that needs to be released as arguments.
+5. RELEASE TEAM: In a local copy of this ``openstack-infra/release-tools`` repository, run ``release_from_yaml.py``, giving the path to the deliverable file and the version from that file that needs to be released as arguments.

    For example::

       $ ./release_from_yaml.py ~/repos/openstack/releases/deliverables/liberty/openstack-doc-tools.yaml 0.30.1

-6. As the release script runs, it reports on the existing tags in the branch being released and offers a last chance to review the new tag in light of the history.
+6. RELEASE TEAM: As the release script runs, it reports on the existing tags in the branch being released and offers a last chance to review the new tag in light of the history.
 Press ``<return>`` when ready to continue, then enter the pass phrase for your GPG key to add the tag.

-7. After the tag is created locally and pushed up to the remote server, the script generates a release announcement email with some basic change information.
+7. RELEASE TEAM: After the tag is created locally and pushed up to the remote server, the script generates a release announcement email with some basic change information.
 It prints the results to the console, and saves a copy in ``relnotes/$project-$version``.
 The file is a fully formatted email, ready to be processed with a tool like ``msmtp``.

    If you use another mailer, copy the contents of the subject and body into the mail program, preserving the topic tags in the